techdivision/import-docs/pages/02.getting-started/02.usage/docs.38.md

 ### Shortcuts

-In contrast to the Magento 2 standard import functionality, up from version 3.8.0, M2IF will provide 2 additional import shortcuts (formerly operations):
+In contrast to the Magento 2 standard import functionality, up from version 3.8.0, Pacemaker Community will provide 2 additional import shortcuts (formerly operations):

 | Shortcut                  | Description
 |:--------------------------|:-----------------------------------------------------------------------------------|